MikeMightHack/old-blog/_posts/2022-03-08-RouterSpace.md

 If we try to send ourselves a reverse shell, it will not reach us.
 Surely there is some rule in the firewall.

+## Gain access

-But we remember that we had an ssh service running on the victim machine.
+Remember that we had an ssh service running on the victim machine.
 Check if the /home/paul/.ssh/authorized_keys file exists:

 ![image-center]({{ site.url }}{{ site.baseurl }}\assets\images\HTB\RouterSpace\20220309161751.png){: .align-center}